WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 B. CEDEN and SURF have different naming protocols - both Station Name and Station Code differ for the same sites.

 C. Station Latitude and Longitude appear to be consistent between the databases, yet the projection to geometry results in different outcomes.

+D. Results are in different units.
+Important to remember for future analyses.
+Need to convert?
+Can all be converted to ppb (except temperature?)

 *See the IssueDocumentation.rmd for examples and details about each of these issues.*